What is hypertension?

 Complications of hypertension

-Lowering blood pressure with drugs is mainly a palliative, symptomatic effect.
+Lowering blood pressure with drugs has a palliative, symptomatic effect.
 But it is important because it protects against sudden vascular events.
 Hypertension itself is threatened by a stroke (brain haemorrhage) .
 Hypertension further aggravates the course of atherosclerosis .
 Atherosclerosis itself is a risk of blockage of blood vessels and heart attacks, especially myocardial infarction.
 Patients with advanced atherosclerosis need to avoid more exercise, which goes against the requirement of aerobic exercise to prevent hypertension.
 Contemporary medicine is not cured with blood vessels.

 Ginseng enlarges blood vessels and reduces blood pressure

 The advantage of ginseng in the treatment of hypertension is that the reduction in blood pressure caused by it is not unilateral.
 In patients with normal or reduced pressure, ginseng does not cause hypotension.
 Therefore, it can be used as a booster medicine - for example, to increase physical performance in athletes ( Ping2011eas , Liang2005pns ).
 In patients with hypotension following dialysis, ginseng increases blood pressure ( Chen2012krg ).
-This double, contradictory action, which returns physiological parameters back to health regardless of the direction of deflection, is typical of the category of adaptogens that inspired ginseng.
+This double, contradictory effect, which returns physiological parameters back to health regardless of the direction of deflection, is typical for the category of adaptogens that inspired ginseng.

 Ginseng acts on a cascade of nitric oxide (NO)

-Ginseng fights stress and heals the whole
+Ginseng is fighting stress and heals overall

 Ginseng protects internal organs ( heart , liver , kidney, brain , retina ...) from oxidative damage .
-The essence of its effect is not radical uptake, but protection against apoptosis and support regeneration of tissues, vessels and vascular lining ( He2007peg , Chen2012peg ).
-Red ginseng accelerates the capillary regeneration at doses of several grams per day ( Morisaki1995mae ), the gssd is mainly responsible for this effect .
+The essence of its effect is not radical uptake but protection against apoptosis and support for regeneration of tissues, vessels and vascular lining ( He2007peg , Chen2012peg ).
+Red ginseng accelerates capillary regeneration at doses of several grams per day ( Morisaki1995mae ), the gssd is mainly responsible for this effect .
 Rg 1 ( Sengupta2004may , Chen2012peg ).

 Other adaptogenes against hypertension

 Many other civilization diseases, or diseases of longevity, are associated with hypertension.
-On the relevant pages, you can find notes on the efficacy of adaptogens against atherosclerosis , diabetes and its complications , obesity and autoimmune problems that are related to diabetes and atherosclerosis.
+On the relevant pages, you will find notes on the efficacy of adaptogens against atherosclerosis , diabetes and its complications , obesity and autoimmune problems that are related to diabetes and atherosclerosis.

 How to use the adaptogens when treating high blood pressure

 Treatment of hypertension requires continuous blood pressure measurement and must be performed by a doctor.
 Good physicians are already confident in the basics of medical botany and adaptogens in the treatment of high blood pressure.
-If not, they can be victims of obsolete information, such as the often mentioned information on the interaction of ginseng with warfarin .
-Available experimental data agree that ginseng is safe for its interaction with warfarin , Is irrelevant ( Zhu1999pig , Vaes2000iww , Lee2010ibw ).
+If not, they can be the victims of obsolete information, such as the often mentioned information on the interaction of ginseng with warfarin .
+The available experimental data agree that ginseng is safe for its interaction with warfarin . is irrelevant ( Zhu1999pig , Vaes2000iww , Lee2010ibw ).
 The same applies to the interaction of ginseng with amlodipine ( Ryu2014npi ).
 As I mention also in stroke, ginseng has its own anticoagulant effect ( Jin2007aaa , Yu2006aaa , Yun2001ekr ) and cardiac is a traditional, highly effective ( Jia2012cgm ) medicine, either alone ( Gai2012egr , Li2012srg , Maslov2009ica ), or in combinations, Han2013eai ).